 It’s a Friday morning in Boston, which means Dr. Jim O’Connell is making his rounds.
-He might be more comfortable inside an exam room, but that’s not where his
+He might be more comfortable inside an exam room, but that’s not where his patients are.
+O’Connell is one of a handful of physicians making house calls to the homeless in the city.

 More than 550,000 Americans